ibm-cloud-docs/appid/istio.md

 ### Mixer
 {: #istio-logging-mixer}

-If the Adapter does not appear to receive requests, check the Mixer logs to ensure that it's successfully connected to the Adapter.
+If the Adapter does not appear to receive requests, check the Mixer logs to ensure that it successfully connected to the Adapter.

 ```bash
 $ alias mixer_logs="kubectl -n istio-system logs -f $(kubectl -n istio-system get pods -lapp=telemetry -o jsonpath='{.items[0].metadata.name}') -c mixer"